 The end supports to the Easi-Guard panel system include a built-in toeboard and chained mid-rail for easy platform entry.

-The side supports to the Easi-Guard panel system connect to the mid post and end panel.
+The side panel supports to the Easi-Guard panel system connect to the mid post and end panel.

 The middle supports to the Easi-Guard panel system.
 The side panels and toeboard connect here.